rkumar/lyra/README.md

 *  "," go to parent dir (mnemonic is "&lt;")

-Other navigation keys are being added.
+Other navigation keys are being added for popping, changing dir etc.

 ## Motivation ##